Exploring Deep Learning and Ultra-Widefield Imaging for Diabetic Retinopathy and Macular Edema

-Additionally, we explore a diverse set of DL architectures on UWF images, covering CNNs, transformers, and foundation models.
+In addition, we explore a diverse set of DL architectures in UWF images, covering CNNs, transformers, and foundation models.
 Specifically, MobileNetV2\cite{Sandler2018} and ResNet18\cite{He2016} are selected as representative CNNs; ViT-B/16\cite{Dosovitskiy2020} is a ViT that leverages self-attention mechanisms to capture long-range dependencies; and RETFound\cite{Zhou2023} is a large-scale foundation model pre-trained on millions of retinal images with self-supervised learning and masked autoencoders (MAE).
-This combination of architectures is chosen to assess whether emerging transformer-based and foundation approaches achieve performance comparable to state-of-the-art CNNs, and to explore their suitability for UWF imaging analysis in terms of classification performance and clinical relevance.
+This combination of architectures is chosen to assess whether emerging transformer-based and foundation approaches achieve performance comparable to state-of-the-art CNNs and to explore their suitability for UWF imaging analysis in terms of classification performance and clinical relevance.
 All experiments are implemented in TensorFlow/Keras.
 A two-stage fine-tuning strategy is adopted for CNNs and ViTs: in the first stage, only the newly added dense layers are trained, with the backbone (pre-trained on ImageNet database \cite{deng2009imagenet}) frozen; in the second stage, selected deeper layers are unfrozen and jointly optimized.
 RETFound is adapted by replacing its classification head with a task-specific multilayer perceptron (MLP), training the encoder and MLP with CutMix augmentation.
 We use the AdamW optimizer (learning rate and weight decay of $10^{-4}$), categorical cross-entropy loss, and early stopping based on AUROC (validation subset).
-The proposed DL models and specific details are available on GitHub\footnote{\url{https://github.com/BiDAlab/UWF4DR-Benchmark}}.
+DL models publicly available\footnote{\url{https://github.com/BiDAlab/UWF4DR-Benchmark}}.

 Finally, to further enhance robustness, we explore ensemble learning strategies based on feature-level fusion of the models trained independently on RGB and on frequency-domain representations, which allows leveraging the complementary representations learned by different DL architectures.
 Specifically, feature vectors from all selected models are extracted from intermediate layers, standardized, and concatenated in a single vector.
 An MLP is then trained on top of these combined features to generate the final output.
 This strategy, illustrated in Fig.~\ref{fig:ensemble_fusion}, is applied separately to both the spatial and frequency domains.